transifex/transifex-javascript/packages/express/README.md

   body
     form(method='POST' action='/i18n')
       select(name='locale')
-        each locale in tx.languages
+        each locale in ws.languages
           option(
             value=locale.code
-            selected=locale.code === tx.currentLocale
+            selected=locale.code === ws.currentLocale
           )= locale.name
       input(type='submit' value="Change language")
     p= t('Hello World!')
 ```

 This will render a language-select dropdown (with the list of languages
-dynamically fetched by Transifex Native) and a translated string.
+dynamically fetched by Wordsmith Native) and a translated string.

-This (having `t` and `tx` available in the template's context) works regardless
+This (having `t` and `ws` available in the template's context) works regardless
 of which template engine is being used.

 ### Escaping strings